FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 Fireworks

-Out of respect for other guests, pets and safety in general, we have a strict no fireworks policy.
+Out of respect for other guests, pets, and safety in general, we have a strict no-fireworks policy.
 We take fire safety very seriously.
 Your group will be required to vacate the premises immediately without a refund.
 Please leave them at home!

 Pitching Additional Tents